SelfOdom: Self-supervised Egomotion and Depth Learning via Bi-directional Coarse-to-Fine Scale Recovery: Experiment

 \subsubsection{KITTI Odometry Dataset}

-The KITTI Raw dataset is a typical car-driving dataset.
-It provides RGB images, IMU, LIDAR point cloud data and ground-truth pose data.
-We use this dataset to generate pseudo depth labels and odometry network training data.
-The KITTI Raw dataset for odometry includes 10 sequences.
-We use Sequence 00-08 excluding Sequence 03 for training and evaluation, as the IMU data of Sequence 03 are missing, while Sequence 09 and 10 are used for testing.
-Since the IMU and LIDAR data in the KITTI Raw dataset are unsynchronized, we manually synchronize these data according to their timestamps.
-The frequency of IMU is 100Hz, while the frequency of images and the synchronized LIDAR point cloud data is 10Hz.
-The ground-truth pose is not involved in training process, but used in the testing process to evaluate the pose accuracy.
+The KITTI Raw dataset is a widely used dataset for car-driving scenarios \cite{KITTI}, providing RGB images, IMU, LIDAR point cloud data, and ground-truth pose data.
+We use this dataset to generate pseudo depth labels and training data for our odometry network.
+The dataset includes 10 sequences, with Sequence 03 excluded due to missing IMU data.
+We use Sequences 00-08 for training and evaluation, and Sequences 09 and 10 for testing.
+To synchronize the unsynchronized IMU and LIDAR data, we manually align these data according to their timestamps.
+The IMU data has a frequency of 100Hz, while the images and synchronized LIDAR point cloud data are captured at a frequency of 10Hz.
+The ground-truth pose is used only for testing, to evaluate the pose accuracy, and is not involved in the training process.